From the middle of the Esterel massif on two peaks on the coast

 Steep climb to the highest point of this tour.

 We return to the Baisse des Sangliers saddle by the same route.
 There is a way to walk across the flat Sommet des Lentisques, but it doesn't shorten the path.
 At the Baisse des Sangliers saddle, we meet the paved road again and turn left.
-After a few meters, turn left again to find a path parallel to the road, which at the same time leads down to the Col de l'Évêque pass.
+After a few metres, turn left again to find a path parallel to the road, which at the same time leads down to the Col de l'Évêque pass.
 A cairn and several colourful markings indicate where we should leave the road.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.